traex/ExpandableLayout/README.md

 ![ExpandableLayout](https://github.com/traex/ExpandableLayout/blob/master/header.png)

 ExpandableLayout provides an easy way to create a view called header with an expandable view.
-Both view are external layout to allow a maximum of customization.
+Both views have an external layout to allow maximum customization.
 [You can find a sample](https://github.com/traex/ExpandableLayout/blob/master/sample/) that how to use an ExpandableLayout to your layout.

 ![ExpandableLayout GIF](https://github.com/traex/ExpandableLayout/blob/master/demo.gif)